COLLECTIONS PROCESS ADMINISTRATIVE RULES

 Section 1.6 - Cancelled Payment Agreement

 1. If a Catch-up/Hardship Payment Plan agreement has been cancelled/terminated as a result of failure, refusal, or neglect to make timely payments, as provided in the agreement, and the property owner requests to have the payment plan reinstated, there will be a one time reinstatement opportunity.
-The reinstatement is subject to a $25.00 charge payable through cash, check or money order at the time of the request for reinstatement.
 After the payment agreement has been in default two consecutive times there will be no more opportunity for reinstatement.